-History of Science, Technology, & Medicine; Legal History; Bioethics; Professional Ethics; Environmental & Administrative Law
+History of Science, Technology, & Medicine; Legal History; Bioethics; Professional Ethics; Environmental History; Environmental, Intellectual Property, & Administrative Law

-My dissertation, tentatively titled "Test Cases," is an environmental-legal history of nuclear weapons testing in the Marshall Islands from 1946-2010.
+My dissertation, "Test Cases," is a legal history of American nuclear weapons testing and contamination in the Marshall Islands.
 Following World War II, the U.S. exercised near complete control of the Marshall Islands, detonating 67 above-ground nuclear devices at Enewetak and Bikini atolls between the years of 1946 and 1958.

 From the initiation of testing through the present day, these experiments furnished scientific data about nuclear weapons’ destructive capabilities as well as their biological and environmental effects.
-At the same time, islander communities—especially those forced to migrate because of testing—served as important sites of applied social scientific experimentation in governance.
+At the same time, islander communities served as important sites of biomedical research on radiation exposure and anthropological experimentation in governance.

 “Storyscapes and Emplacement, Layer by Layer,” Change Over Time 3 (2013): 162-173 (with David Barnes).